Simple Macrobiotic Meals: Oat Millet Porridge, Miso Soup, Brown Rice & Peanuts Recipes

 - Stock your pantry with healthy 'convenience' foods and a variety of whole grains, including those which are quicker cooking, such as quinoa, bulgur, and even white rice if you enjoy it

-I have a list of healthy convenience foods, shopping charts, meal plans and much more in The MAP with a bunch of recipes in Basic Macrobiotics Menus & Recipes which will be republished soon.
+I have a list of healthy convenience foods, shopping charts, meal plans and much more in The MAP, now available in paperback and ebook formats.
+Look for my Basic Macrobiotics Menus & Recipes to be republished by early spring, 2025.

 I'm hoping to inspire a new generation of young and old alike to embrace a vegan / plant-based macrobiotic mindset, for greater personal and planetary peace and balance.
 When understood, the macrobiotic principles ~ rooted in ancient Taoist and Chinese medicine ~ can empower individuals to learn how to better manage their health by understanding the nature of their symptoms, and adjusting accordingly.